-From time to time, we are involved in various other legal proceedings arising from or related to claims incident to the ordinary course of our business activities, including without limitation actions involving intellectual property, employment and contractual matters.
-Although the results of such legal proceedings and claims cannot be predicted with certainty, we believe that we are not currently a party to any legal proceeding(s) which, if determined adversely to us, would, individually or taken together, have a material adverse effect on our business, operating results, financial condition or cash flows.
+In addition, from time to time, we are involved in various other legal proceedings arising from or related to claims incident to the ordinary course of our business activities, including without limitation actions involving intellectual property, employment and contractual matters.
+Although the results of such legal proceedings and claims cannot be predicted with certainty, we believe that we are not currently a party to any such legal proceedings or claims which, if determined adversely to us, would, individually or taken together, have a material adverse effect on our business, operating results, financial condition or cash flows.